AnimaApp/docs/src/v1/launchpad/03-forms.md

 `Forms` allow visitors of the website to submit information such as their contact information.

+* If you use our hosting, forms will work right away.
+If you use your own hosting, you'll need to setup a backend to capture form submissions.

 A `Form` is composed of:

 * `Text Inputs` - One or more `Text Input` layers